Scientific programme 2024 | Association of Anaesthetists

 T1a - Unrecognised oesophageal intubation - putting the PUMA guidelines into practice

-Chair: Dr Helen Laycock
+Chair: Dr Helen Laycock, Anaesthesia Editor

 T1b - Leaving the UK - should I stay or should I go? - Session created with the Trainee Committee, but all welcome to attend